oroinc/documentation/crm/admin_guide/op_structure/cache.rst

 Default Cache Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As you may read in `Readme`_ there are two abstract services you can use
+There are two abstract services you can use
 as a parent for your cache services.
 Default implementations are
 following: - for CLI requests: ``MemoryCacheChain`` with only
 ``Oro\Bundle\CacheBundle\Provider\FilesystemCache`` as a cache provider